remotes::install_github('sagesteppe/safeHavens')

 [36mℹ

-This is the most commonly implemented method for guiding native seed collection in North America.
-However, I am not sure exactly how practitioners all implement it, and whether the formats of application are consistent among practitioners!
-For these reasons a few different sets of options are supported for a user.
+This method is widely used for native seed collection in North America.
+However, I am not sure exactly how practitioners implement it, or whether the application formats are consistent among practitioners!
+For these reasons, a few different sets of options are supported for a user.

 which is the species range as an sf object, and ecoregions,

-you want to use from the data set, for many data sets, such as our
+ecoregion you want to use from the dataset.
+For many data sets, such as

-example we call ‘neo_eco’ this may be the only field with ecolevel
+our example, we call ‘neo_eco’; this may be the only field with ecolevel

 information!